Inist-CNRS/node-ezs-istex/README.md

 ### ISTEXUnzip

-Take the content of a zip file, extract JSON files, and yields JSON objects.
+Take the content of a zip file, extract JSON files, and yield JSON objects.

 The zip file comes from dl.istex.fr, and the `manifest.json` is not extracted.